Treatment of Toe Fractures

 - Immobilization.
 Certain fractures are treated by protecting and restricting the ankle and foot in a cast or splint.
 This allows the bone to heal.

 - Prescription medications.
-To help relieve the pain, the foot surgeon may prescribe pain medications or anti-inflammatory drugs.
+To help relieve the pain, the Podiatrist may prescribe pain medications or anti-inflammatory drugs.

 When is Surgery Needed?